Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Comments

-Tagetes lemmonii is a member of the Aster family (Asteraceae).
-Other common names are Mexican Bush Marigold, Mount Lemmon Marigold, Copper Canyon Daisy, and Mountain Marigold.
-This plant is named after John Lemmon and his wife, Sara Plummer Lemmon, who discovered the plant on Mt.
-Lemmon (also named after Sara) on the north side of Tucson, Arizona.
+Tagetes lemmonii is a member of the Daisy family (Asteraceae).
+Another common name is Mountain Marigold.
+This plant is named after John Lemmon and his wife, botanist Sara Plummer Lemmon, who discovered the plant on Mt.
+Lemmon (named after Sara) on the north side of Tucson, Arizona.
 The butterfly is a Texan Crescent.

 Do you have additional information or a different experience for these plants that you would like to share?
 Email info@GardenOracle.com.
 All contributions are welcome and appreciated.